NASA-Planetary-Science/sbpy/docs/index.rst

-SBPy Documentation
+sbpy Documentation
 ==================

-SBPy - A Python Module for Small-Body Planetary Astronomy
+sbpy - A Python Module for Small-Body Planetary Astronomy

 `sbpy` is a community effort to build a Python package for small-body planetary astronomy in the form of an `astropy`_ affiliated package.